loginom/admin-guide-l10n/data-en/desktop/remove.md

 ![](../images/personal_msi_remove.png)

-* To execute the following command in the command line as the administrator:
+* To execute the following command in the command line as an administrator:

 ```cmd
 msiexec /x LoginomPersonal_6.x.x_x64.msi /qn